zpropheter/Jamf-Log-Grabber/README.md

 # Jamf Log Grabber
 ## _Get all the logs you'll ever need_

-# LIMITATIONS:
+> [!CAUTION]
-# _This script is not intended for using to attach logs to a device record in Jamf Pro.
-Do not utilize such a workflow as it can lead to severe server performance issues_
+> This script is not intended for using to attach logs to a device record in Jamf Pro.
+Do not utilize such a workflow as it can lead to severe server performance issues.

 Jamf Log Grabber is a bash based script that can be deployed manually, via Jamf MDM Policy, or as a Self Service Tool.
 It creates a zip folder on the user's desktop for upload to your service desk for troubleshooting.